metalman3797/Cura-Dremel-Printer-Plugin/README.md

 8. `64 00 00 00` = Two two-byte, or one four-byte number that is different in some files that I've downloaded, but seem to remain the same on all files that I've generated with both the Dremel 3D and Simplify 3D software that I have, and doesn't have an obvious effect on the print. **Note**, the last two bytes seem to be zeros in all files I've encountered.
 9. `DC 00 00 00` = Two two-byte, or one four-byte number that is different in some files that I've downloaded, but seem to remain the same on all files that I've generated with both the Dremel 3D and Simplify 3D software that I have, and doesn't have an obvious effect on the print. **Note**, the last two bytes seem to be zeros in all files I've encountered.
 10. `01 ff` = Another magic numbers that don't seem to change across files, and seems to indicate the end of the header
-11. An 80x60 bitmap containing the image that the Dremel 3D20 will use to display on the screen (See [Section 5 above](#Section5))
+11. An 80x60 bitmap containing the image that the Dremel 3D20 will use to display on the screen (See the usage instructions [step 5](#Step5))
 12. Standard 3d printer gcode (Marlin flavor seems to be working, but if you encounter issues please feel free to raise them)

 **Interesting observations about the file format:**